Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Preliminaries

 has a closed-form solution.
-For instance, the solution of \eqref{ProxOP} can be given by the soft thresholding function (see, e.g., Example 6.8 in \cite{beck2017first}) when $\theta(x)=\|x\|_1$.
-We also refer to the review paper \cite{parikh2014proximal} for more specific examples.
+For instance, the solution of \eqref{ProxOP} can be given by the soft thresholding function (see, e.g., Example 6.8 in \cite{beck2017first}) when $\theta=\|\cdot\|_1$.
+We also see the review paper \cite{parikh2014proximal} for more concrete examples.

-Meanwhile, it is easy to see that a smaller $r$ in \eqref{L-A-S} results in a bigger step-size at each iteration, which potentially leads to less iterations, hence a faster convergence rate (see, e.g., \cite{he2002new,he2016convergence} for the related works).
-Recently, an interesting work \cite{he2020optimal} introduced the linearized ALM with the optimal limit of step size:
+Meanwhile, it is easy to discern that a smaller $r$ in \eqref{L-A-S} would result in a bigger step-size at each iteration, which can accelerate the convergence moderately.
+It thus motivates the following linearized ALM with the optimal step size proposed in \cite{he2020optimal}:

 in which